Collaboration with Nazi Germany and Fascist Italy: Estonia

 Immediately after entering Estonia, the Germans began forming volunteer Estonian units the size of a battalion.
-By January 1942, six Security Groups (battalions No. 181-186, about 4,000 men) had been formed and were subordinate to the Wehrmacht 18th Army.
+By January 1942, six Security Groups (battalions No. 181-186, about 4,000 men) had been formed and were subordinate to the Wehrmacht's 18th Army.
 After the one-year contract expired, some volunteers transferred to the Waffen-SS or returned to civilian life, and three Eastern Battalions (No. 658-660) were formed from those who remained.
 They fought until early 1944, after which their members transferred to the 20th Waffen-SS Division.

 Beginning in September 1941, the SS and police command created four Infantry Defence Battalions (No. 37-40) and a reserve and sapper battalion (No. 41-42), which were operationally subordinate to the Wehrmacht.
+They were attached to Wehrmacht's security divisions and operated in the Army Group North Rear Area.
 From 1943 they were called Police Battalions, with 3,000 serving in them.
 In 1944 they were transformed into two infantry battalions and evacuated to Germany in the fall of 1944, where they were incorporated into the 20th Waffen-SS Division.

-In the fall of 1941, the Germans also formed eight police battalions (No. 29-36), of which only Battalion No. 36 had a typically military purpose.
+In the fall of 1941, the Germans also formed eight police battalions (No. 29-36), of which only 36th Estonian Police Battalion was created with a combat purpose in mind.
 However, due to shortages, most of them were sent to the front near Leningrad, and were mostly disbanded in 1943.
 That same year, the SS and police command created five new Security and Defense Battalions (they inherited No. 29-33 and had more than 2,600 men).
 In the spring of 1943, five Defence Battalions (No. 286-290) were established as compulsory military service units.
 The 290th Battalion consisted of Estonian Russians.
-Battalions No. 286, 288 and 289 were used to fight partisans in Belarus.
+Battalions No. 286, 288 and 289 were used for rear security and reprisals in Belarus.